-Under the Agreement, Mr. Beale's initial annual base salary will be \$320,000, which will be reviewed annually by the Board of Directors.
-Mr. Beale will be entitled to annual cash bonuses and stock-based awards in such amounts as may be determined in accordance with the terms and conditions of the applicable management incentive plan adopted on an annual basis by the Board of Directors.
+Under the Agreement, Mr. Beale's initial annual base salary was \$320,000 in May 2006; Mr. Beale's current base salary is \$345,000.
+Mr. Beale's base salary and the recommendations of the Compensation Committee are reviewed annually by the Board of Directors.
+Mr. Beale is entitled to annual cash bonuses and stock-based awards in such amounts as may be determined in accordance with the terms and conditions of the applicable MIP adopted on an annual basis by the Board of Directors.